 Kitchenette with stainless steel microwave, bar refrigerator and sink

 Nespresso espresso/cappuccino maker Nespresso pods assorted

 Our own special blended muesli , cereal, fruit, locally baked sour dough breads, freshly roasted Free-trade certified organic coffee and assorted Twinings teas.

 All entries individual, secluded and totally private

-A fridge with refreshments including pure Australian orange juice and local Tweedvale milk.
+A fridge with refreshments including pure South Australian orange juice and local Tweedvale milk.